mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 ### Be humble

 -   Realize that you are imperfect, just like everyone around you
     -   See also the previous section
+-   Be open to feedback from others, as it is likely that you can learn something from them or they have noticed something you missed

 ### Own your mistakes